maruel/landslide/maruel_slides/maruel_git.md

    - A commit hash is enough to have all the commit linear history up to the initial commit.
-   - Commit hash not referenced by any commit referenced by a named branch or tag will be deleted on next garbage collection, git gc.
+   - Commit hash not referenced by any commit referenced by a named branch or tag will be deleted on next garbage collection, `git gc`.
    - A named branch can be reset to arbitrary new hash, which happens when you rebase.

-If it's still unclear to you, the rest of this document may sound like foreign language.
+If it's still unclear to you, the rest of this document may sound like _foreign language_.
 It'll be easier if you refer back to the topics as you are trying them, like for instance a pipelined review or squashing a change.

 ---